 Element Purpose Key Considerations -b blocksize Specifies in kilobytes the block size of the tape device Requirements : Unsigned integer.
 Must specify the block size of the tape device.
-Additional Information: This option overrides the default value in TAPEBLK or LTAPEBLK. -1 Directs onload to read the values for tape device, block size, and tape size from the configuration parameters LTAPEDEV, LTAPEBLK, and LTAPESIZE, respectively Additional Information: If you specify -1, and then -b, -s, or -t, the value that you specify overrides the value in the configuration file.

-Element Purpose Key Considerations -s tapesize Specifies in kilobytes the amount of data that the database server can store on the tape Requirements : Unsigned integer.
-To write to the end of the tape, specify a tape size of 0.
+Additional Information: This option overrides the default value in TAPEBLK or LTAPEBLK. -1 Directs onload to read the values for tape device, block size, and tape size from the configuration parameters LTAPEDEV, LTAPEBLK, and LTAPESIZE, respectively Additional Information : If you specify -1 , and then -b , -s , or -t , the value that you specify overrides the value in the configuration file. -s tapesize Specifies in kilobytes the amount of data that the database server can store on the tape Requirements : Unsigned integer.
+To write to the end of the tape, specify a tape size of θ.
 If you do not specify θ, then the maximum tapesize is 2 097 151 KB.
-Additional Information : This option overrides the default value in TAPESIZE or LTAPESIZE. -t source Specifies the path name of the file on disk Must be a legitimate path name. or of the tape device where the input tape is mounted Additional Information: This option overrides the tape device that TAPEDEV or LTAPEDEV specifies.
-References : For path name syntax, see your operating-system documentation.
+Additional Information : This option overrides the default value in TAPESIZE or LTAPESIZE.

+Element Purpose Key Considerations -t source Specifies the path name of the file on disk or of the tape device where the input tape is mounted References : For path name syntax, see your operating-system documentation.